dexmac/api-validation-with-nightwatch/README.md

 }
 ```

-The final URL to validate agains will therefore be: `https://some.request.url/?param1=value1&param2=value2`
+The final URL to validate that is asserted will therefore be: `https://some.request.url/?param1=value1&param2=value2`
+and incase the exact URL and parameters exist the assertion will be true.

 4. Specific parameter values (e.g., value1 & value2 above) can also be replaced with regular expressions,
 to enable wildcards and “fuzzy comparison”, e.g.: